InventorDave/rt-dt/README.md

 Alternately, define a collection of primitives (look in "rt.p+e.js" to see the objects available, there is sphere, cylinder, cube, triangle etc...), then add them to a group() object, then attach your user-defined light source and group to the "ofData" global object - see "scene2()", and "scene3()" at the bottom of "rt.examples.js" for a reference on how to build your function, which you will need to run from the browser console...

+(Note, any primitives that have a .min and .max property - see their definition function - needs to have those values set upon creation, it should be intuitive if you have any experience working with primitives in a raytracer...)

 rt/dt stands for raytracer/distance-tracer because I am developing it as a quasi-rasterisation-and-raytracing app.

 Some optimisations have been performed, but the code largely has not been refactored yet, as like I said, the program is still under development.